A Guardian’s Grandson

 successor, Fr Colin Stephenson.
 This was a charismatic man and a gifted raconteur.
 His ability to

-the time I wondered if we would all ever stop laughing!
-Fr
+wondered if we would all ever stop laughing!
+Fr Stephenson

-Stephenson had a wooden leg (I hope I am getting this
+had a wooden leg (I hope I am getting this right!!) after he

 We all knew the Sister in Charge of the hospice very well, well enough for the elder members of